 In consideration of changes to SAFE legislation and a growing SAFE fund balance the SAFE Board approved exploring two additions to Ventura County SAFE, Freeway Service Patrol (FSP) and a First Responder Grant Program.
-Each program, once fully fleshed out, will be brought back to the SAFE for approval and inclusion in the SAFE budget.

 DESCRIPTION: Maintain the callbox network on the County's highways.
 Maintain positive working relationships with program partners Caltrans and the California Highway Patrol (CHP).
 Manage contractor roles in the implementation of the program.
 Interact with adjacent county callbox programs and other SAFE's throughout the state.
 Continue to develop strategies to reduce costs and improve service to the motoring public.